Huaihua Hunan, China Travel Guide

 Offer a genuine look into local culinary life.

-Less common as distinct entities for tourists; local markets serve a similar function.
+Less common as distinct entities for tourists; local markets serve a like function.

 Visit smaller local markets for variety.